Large Cell Carcinoma

 In fact, as diagnostic technology advances, many cases of large cell carcinoma are now being classified as one of the other two types.

 Like all forms of lung cancer, large cell carcinoma can be caused by exposure to harmful substances like cigarette smoke and asbestos exposure.
 Fortunately, those with large cell carcinoma can pursue medical treatment — and some may qualify for financial aid.
-Learn more by getting a free case review.
+Learn more in our Free Lung Cancer Guide.

 What Causes Large Cell Carcinoma Tumors?